markets/awesome-ruby/README.md

 * [MailCatcher](http://mailcatcher.me) - Catches mail and serves it through a dream.
 * [MailForm](https://github.com/plataformatec/mail_form) - Send e-mail straight from forms in Rails with I18n, validations, attachments and request information.
 * [Mailman](https://github.com/titanous/mailman) - An incoming mail processing microframework in Ruby.
+* [Markerb](https://github.com/plataformatec/markerb) - Allows you to render multipart e-mails from a single template written in Markdown.
 * [Pony](https://github.com/benprew/pony) - The express way to send mail from Ruby.
 * [Roadie](https://github.com/Mange/roadie) - Roadie tries to make sending HTML emails a little less painful by inlining stylesheets and rewriting relative URLs for you inside your emails.